ybizeul/hupload/README.md

 Currently, there is only one authentication backend `file` and one storage backend `file`

-For auehtentication, users are defined in a yaml file :
+For authentication, users are defined in a yaml file :

 ```
 - username: user1